Hewlett Neck, New York

-Hewlett Neck is a village in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 445 at the time of the 2010 census.
+Hewlett Neck is a village located within the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.
+The population was 569 at the time of the 2020 census.

 The Incorporated Village of Hewlett Neck is included in the Five Towns, which is usually said to comprise the villages of Lawrence and Cedarhurst, as well as the hamlets of Woodmere, Inwood, and "The Hewletts," which consist of the villages of Hewlett Bay Park, Hewlett Harbor, Hewlett Neck, and Woodsburgh, and the unincorporated hamlet of Hewlett.

 History

-Hewlett Neck incorporated as a village on April 14, 1927.
+Hewlett Neck was incorporated as a village on April 14, 1927.

-Hewlett Neck consists of many large homes, mansions, villas and former plantations with very large property, a few dating back to the time of the American Revolution.
-The area, like Back/Old Lawrence, is unique because its rural affluence is similar in character to the more well known Gold Coast of the North Shore instead of being more urbanized like the rest of the South Shore of Nassau County.
+Hewlett Neck consists of many large homes, mansions, villas and former plantations with very large property – a few dating back to the time of the American Revolution.
+The area, much like Back/Old Lawrence, is unique because its rural affluence is similar in character to the more well known Gold Coast of the North Shore instead of being more urbanized like the rest of the South Shore of Nassau County.